nrwl/nx/docs/shared/features/explore-graph.md

 - Which [inputs](/recipes/running-tasks/configure-inputs) are used to calculate the computation hash.
 - A link to see more details about the project which the task belongs to

-Dependencies in this graph mean that Nx will need to wait for all tasks depended upon by a task to complete successfully before running the task.
+Dependencies in this graph mean that Nx will need to wait for all task dependencies to complete successfully before running the task.

-## Summary

-Nx allows you to both understand your own code as well as how Nx behaves in many different ways:

-- [Explore project details](#explore-projects-in-your-workspace) to see what tasks can be run
-- [Explore the Project Graph](#explore-the-project-graph) to see how projects relate to one another
-- [Explore the Task Graph](#explore-the-task-graph) to see the graph which Nx executes